-The PTP 670 series transmits using Orthogonal Frequency Division Multiplexing (OFDM).
+The PTP 700 series transmits using Orthogonal Frequency Division Multiplexing (OFDM).
 This wideband signal consists of many equally spaced sub-carriers.
 Although each sub carrier is modulated at a low rate using conventional modulation schemes, the resultant data rate from the sub-carriers is high.
 OFDM works exceptionally over a Non-Line-of-Sight (NLoS) channel.

-The channel bandwidth of the OFDM signal is configurable to one of the following values: 5, 10, 15, 20, 30, 40 and 45 MHz.
+In the PTP wireless topology, the channel bandwidth of the OFDM signal is configurable to one of the following values: 5, 10, 15, 20, 30, 40 and 45 MHz.
 Higher bandwidths provide greater link capacity at the expense of using more bandwidth.
 Systems configured for a narrower channel bandwidth provide better receiver sensitivity and can also be an appropriate choice in deployments where the amount of free spectrum is limited.